AplaProject/apla-docs-en/source/topics/script.rst

 Parameters:

-* *Id int* - ID of the page to be changed,
+    * *Id int* - ID of the page to be changed.
-* *Value string "optional"* - new text of the page,
+    * *Value string "optional"* - new text of the page.
-* *Menu string "optional"* - name of the new menu on the page,
+    * *Menu string "optional"* - name of the new menu on the page.
     * *Conditions string "optional"* - new rights for page change.

 AppendPage
 """"""""""